davidkurilla/citrus/CONTRIBUTING.md

 # Contributing to Citrus

-First off, thank you for considering contributing to Citrus!
+First off, thank you for considering contributing to citrus!
 Your help is greatly appreciated.

 ## Table of Contents